aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ```

 ???+ danger "Yes, that "EOF" is important!"
-    Ensure that the entire code snippet above is copied; Including the `EOF`.
-This must be present in order for the configuration to be
+    Ensure the entire code snippet above is copied; including the `EOF`.
+This must be present for the configuration to be
     considered valid

-Next, let's build out the configurations and documentation associated with this change
+Next, let's build out the configurations and documentation associated with this change.

 ```bash
 make build-site-1 build-site-2
 ```

-Take a minute to review the results of our five lines of YAML.
-When finished reviewing the changes, lets commit them.
+Please take a minute to review the results of our five lines of YAML.
+When finished reviewing the changes, let's commit them.

 As usual, there are a few ways of doing this, but the CLI commands below will get the job done: